Sayrus/audiocontext-scrambler/README.md

 ## What's next?

-- Notify you when a page is trying to fingerprint you
-- Support Chromium
+- Support Chromium (Requires injecting JavaScript into the page instead of using `exportFunction`.)
 - Configurable noise amplitude

 ## Articles